TAA Compliance Guide

 There are Pros and Cons to taking on the burden of certifying that a group of your products are TAA Compliant, and it is very important to consider what you are getting into before jumping into the GSA or Federal market.

-Cons – TAA Compliance can be a steep learning curve, and self-certifying a product can be difficult at first.
-Also, Some distributors offer thousands of products from hundreds of Brands.
-This makes it difficult to confidently certify all products without some very solid systems and close relationships with Manufacturers.
+TAA Compliance can be a steep learning curve, and self-certifying a product can be difficult at first.
+Also, some distributors offer thousands of products from hundreds of brands.
+This makes it difficult to confidently certify all products without some very solid systems and close relationships with manufacturers.

 It is noteworthy that the government does go after companies who they feel have made false claims about TAA products to government buyers.
 Every year, there are several cases where a company was selling non-compliant products as though they were … and there are often some very steep penalties.